MicrosoftDocs/azure-docs/articles/search/vector-search-how-to-query.md

 When you're setting up the vector query, think about the response structure.
 Search results are composed of either all "retrievable" fields (a REST API default) or the fields explicitly listed in a "select" parameter on the query.
 In the examples that follow, each one includes a "select" statement that specifies text (non-vector) fields to include the response.

 Vectors aren't designed for readability, so avoid returning them in the response.
 Instead, choose non-vector fields that are representative of the search document.
-For example, if the query targets a "descriptionVector" field, return an equivalent text field ("description") in the response.
+For example, if the query targets a "descriptionVector" field, return an equivalent text field if you have one ("description") in the response.

 Size of the results is determined by the query parameters "k" and "top".
 Maximum results in a response are either: